lmoss/onesharp/_build/html/_sources/index.md

 # Invitation to Computability

-This is an online textbook on the basics of computability theory, originating in classes given by the author at Indiana University for quite a few years.
+This is a textbook on the basics of computability theory, originating in classes given by the author at Indiana University for quite a few years.
 In some way, the content is standard, and in some ways it is not.
 It treats the basic topics of the subject: the concept of computability, primitive recursion, mu-recursion, universal functions, the Enumeration Theorem, the Recursion Theorem, and undecidability in